bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-04-covered-california-marketplace-integration.md

 ### Contributions

+I worked on a small team with one other talented senior web developer.

 I worked on a team of four developers that worked directly with the business unit as well as the Java/WMB & COBOL mainframe teams who provided the real-time enrollment processing web services.

 Some of the tasks we split up amongst ourselves were: